 UI Claimants are a priority population for the receipt of employment services and assistance.
 TWC has expressed its interest in ensuring that Boards Workforce Solutions Office staff are treating claimants as a priority population and are providing a full range of basic career services and labor exchange services, including career services as specified in WIOA.

-TWC and Boards must be aware of the following:
+Boards must be aware of the following:

 Each Board must designate a local Workforce/Unemployment Insurance (WF/UI) coordinator to communicate with the state WF/UI coordinator on issues related to claimants.